Learning a Tree-Structured Ising Model in Order to Make Predictions: Introduction

-Structure learning becomes statistically more challenging, meaning more data is required, when interactions between variables are very weak or very strong \cite{santhanam2012information,bento2009graphical,tandon2014information}.
-It is intuitively clear that very weak edges are difficult to detect, leading to non-identifiability of the model.
-The goal of this paper is to show that accurate inference is possible even when structure learning is not.

-Loopy belief propagation yields accurate marginals in high girth graphs (locally tree-like graphs) with correlation decay. \cite{heinemann2014inferning} use this intuition to study this family of graphical models and propose an algorithm which recovers all the edges of the true graph.
-Due to insufficiency of the number of samples, the output of their algorithm can have extra edges, which are proved to be weak.
-The learned distribution is close to the true one in Kullback-Leibler divergence.
+Loopy belief propagation yields accurate marginals in high girth (locally tree-like) graphs with correlation decay.
+This fact was used by Heinemann and Globerson \cite{heinemann2014inferning} to justify an algorithm that recovers all the edges of a model from this family, given sufficiently many samples.
+The output of their algorithm can have extra edges, which are proved to be weak.
+Given number of samples at least linear in $p$, they show that the learned distribution is at most constant Kullback-Leibler divergence from the true one.

-The paper \cite{jog2015model} also studied recovery of the wrong graph for Gaussian graphical models and provided a lower bound on the KL distance between the estimated distribution and original distribution.

-In \cite{PACBilmes}, a polynomial time algorithm using polynomial number of samples is proposed to learn bounded tree-width graphical models with respect to KL divergence.
-They use ideas from submodular optimization and proper factorization of the distribution over bounded tree-width graphs.
+Narasimhan and Bilmes \cite{PACBilmes} found an algorithm with polynomial runtime that uses a polynomial number of samples to learn bounded tree-width graphical models with respect to KL-divergence.
+They use ideas from submodular optimization and the specific factorization of the distribution over bounded tree-width graphs.

-Latent tree models have been well-studied in the phylogenetic reconstruction literature.
-The paper \cite{erdos1999few} studied sample and time complexity of tree metric based algorithms to reconstruct phylogenetic trees. \cite{DaskalakisContractPrune} and \cite{Mosseldistortedmetric} use distorted tree metrics to get approximations of the phylogenetic trees when the exact reconstruction of tree is not possible.
-In \cite{Mosseldistortedmetric} studied in Section \ref{s:truncation} a forest approximation of the tree is recovered.
-In \cite{DaskalakisContractPrune} the prior assumptions on the phylogenetic tree is removed and instead a forest structure is recovered which is guaranteed to recover strong edges and deeper parts of the tree.
+Structure learning of latent tree models has been well-studied in the phylogenetic reconstruction literature.
+Erd{\"o}s et al. \cite{erdos1999few} studied sample and time complexity of tree metric based algorithms to reconstruct phylogenetic trees. \rvw{Daskalakis et al.} \cite{DaskalakisContractPrune} and Mossel \cite{Mosseldistortedmetric} use distorted tree metrics to get approximations of phylogenetic trees when exact reconstruction of the tree is impossible.
+In \cite{Mosseldistortedmetric} a forest approximation of the latent tree is recovered.
+The maximum number of connected components in this forest is a function of the edge strengths, maximum distance between the leaves and the number of leaves.
+Daskalakis et al.\cite{DaskalakisContractPrune} removed the prior assumptions on the phylogenetic tree and instead a forest structure is recovered that contains all edges that are sufficiently strong and sufficiently close to the leaves.